Jerry Bruckheimer: Personal life

 Bruckheimer has been married twice.
 His first wife was Bonnie Fishman Bruckheimer from 1969 until 1974.
-He resides in Los Angeles with his second wife, novelist Linda Cobb Bruckheimer who he married in 1993.
-He has one stepdaughter, Alexandra.
+He resides in Los Angeles with his second wife, novelist Linda Cobb Bruckheimer whom he married in 1993.
+He has one stepdaughter.
 The couple own a farm in Bloomfield, Kentucky, about 20 mi southeast of Louisville, as well as another in Ojai, east of Santa Barbara.

 When asked about his favorite films, Bruckheimer named The Godfather (1972), The French Connection (1971), Good Will Hunting (1997) and The 400 Blows (1959).

 In May 2006, he was honored with a Doctorate of Fine Arts degree (DFA) from the University of Arizona's College of Fine Arts.

 Philanthropic activities

 Bruckheimer's philanthropic activities have included publicly supporting the fight against multiple sclerosis via his work with The Nancy Davis Foundation for MS. Additionally, throughout his career, he has pledged to help various causes by establishing the Jerry Bruckheimer Foundation.
 According to The Smoking Gun, however, the last time the Jerry Bruckheimer Foundation made a contribution was in 1995, when it gave to Van Nuys Prep School.

 Bruckheimer has aided in the repair and restoration of the historic clipper ship, Cutty Sark.
 A collection of photos taken by Bruckheimer went on display in London in November 2007 to help raise money for the Cutty Sark Conservation Project.
 The exhibition featured more than thirty pictures taken on set during the filming of Pirates of the Caribbean: At World's End.